 A Lifetime of Christmas Books

 This year there has only been a couple of new Christmas movies which have really made me smile and "Christmas Around the Corner" was one of them.
-Here is a movie which to some extent has a familiar side as we have Claire and Andrew, she is full of positivity he is more negative and lacking optimism and whilst there is some conflict they end up falling for each other, although of course love never runs smoothly.
-But Alexandra Breckenridge and Jamie Spilchuk play their parts brilliantly with Alexandra delivering cute and comically persuasive whilst Jamie does flustered but in that happy to be flustered way.
-It means their scenes together are not just romantic but engagingly playful.
+Here is a movie which to some extent has a familiar side as we have Claire and Andrew, she is full of positivity he is more negative and lacking optimism but whilst there is some initial conflict they end up falling for each other, although of course love never runs smoothly.
+But Alexandra Breckenridge and Jamie Spilchuk play their parts well with Alexandra delivering cute and comically persuasive whilst Jamie does flustered but in that happy to be flustered way.
+It means their scenes together are not just romantic but enjoyably playful.

 What this all boils down to is that "Christmas Around the Corner" has a lot going for it and it is a Christmas movie which made me smile in a way that most of this year's Christmas movies haven't.
 But sadly it isn't perfect, and at times it forces things a little too much for me.